Geocodio/docs/source.html.md

 `api_key` | Your Geocodio API key
 `country` | Optional parameter.
 The country to geocode the address in.
 The default is to infer from the query, with a fallback to USA.
 `fields`  | Optional parameter to request [additional field appends](#fields).
 `limit`   | Optional parameter.
 The maximum number of results to return.
 The default is no limit.
+If set to 0, no limit will be applied.
 `format`  | Optional parameter to change the JSON output format to a different pre-defined structure.
 Currently, "simple" is the only valid value.
 If not set, the default full JSON output structure is used.

 ***